Info for teams

 This is a summary of the rules.
-The exact rules and competition requirements can be downloaded here, and are still being finalized (feedback on e.g. loopholes is welcome).
+The exact rules and competition requirements can be downloaded here.
 The four most important principles are:

 - Each team must have at least one Fighter drone and a Queen drone, but more drones are allowed.

-- Each team is provided with two FPV video race band frequency, to allow three teams to battle at the same time.
+- Each team is provided with two FPV video race band frequency, to allow two teams to battle at the same time.
 A team is allowed to switch between the FPV video output of their drones, as long as the same channel is maintained and the other teams are not jammed.

 The FPV streams will also be shown on large screens to the audience.
-Teams cannot assume they will have Line of Sight of their drones, so that the drones must either be controlled through FPV, or autonomous in nature.
+Teams cannot assume they will have Line of Sight of their drones in the 3D Hallway, so that the drones must either be controlled through FPV, or autonomous in nature.
 The competition will be held inside.
 As such, GPS is unlikely to be available.

 Read everything and still enthusiastic!?
 Good, these are the steps required to join the competition.

 - Subscribe your team by sending an email to firstname.lastname@example.org The costs, per team, are €150,-.
 This is less than the actual costs, but we do ask this small amount to make sure teams are serious about subscribing.
-The deadline is 15 November.
+Deadline T.B.D.

 - You will be contacted by email, a short Skype team interview will be planned.

-- Deliverable 1 is due on November 30.
-It should describe the general approach your team wishes to take, and a detailed safety analysis and requirements document.
+- Deliverable 1: Describe the general approach your team wishes to take, and a detailed safety analysis and requirements document.
+Deadline T.B.D.

-- Deliverable 2 is due January 15.
-We require a video demo of the general approach, and should demonstrate a well oiled team.
+- Deliverable 2: We require a video demo of the general approach, and should demonstrate a well oiled team.
+Deadline: T.B.D.